input-output-hk/adrestia/docs/process/Matrix.md

 ### "Unable to decrypt" errors

+Not quite sure why this happens.
+Possible causes:

-1. The sender doesn’t know you exist, because when they sent the the message their server hadn’t yet seen you were in the room.
+1. The sender doesn't know you exist, because when they sent the the message their server hadn't yet seen you were in the room.

+2. Lack of cross-signing ("verification" of other user's sessions).

+### How to send direct messages which _aren't_ E2E encrypted

+Under Element at least, direct messages to other users default to being E2E encrypted, and you can't change it.

+In case you need it, a workaround is:
+1. Create a new private room with encryption disabled.
+2. Invite the other user to this room.
+3. Run the command `/coverttodm` in this room.

 ## Other clients